-Should a student desire to repeat a course for the purpose of raising his or her grade, the student must obtain prior permission from the Program Director, and the course will most likely be provided in an independent study format with the associated independent study fee in addition to applicable tuition charges.
-However, ultimately the format in which the student will retake the course(s) is up to the determination of the Program Director.
+Should a student desire to repeat a course for the purpose of raising his or her grade, the student must obtain prior permission from the Program Director, and the course will usually be provided in an independent study format with the associated independent study fee in addition to applicable tuition charges.
+However, ultimately the format in which the student will retake the course(s) is determined by the Program Director.
 The latest completed course grade is considered the grade of record as it pertains to credit toward graduation and to the official transcript.
-(Grades of "W," "WU," and "WS" are not considered completed course grades.)
+(A grade of "W" is not considered a completed course grade.)
 An "R" replaces the earlier grade, and the credit value is not considered toward graduation or in GPA computations.
 The student will not be eligible for graduation with a CGPA below 3.0.